Paradeluxe/Praditor/README.md

 - Go to **Praditor_GUI.py**.
 - Repack using *pyinstaller* if you intend to use .exe version of Praditor.

+## Data and Materials

+If you would like to download the datasets that were used in developing Praditor, please refer to [the official OSF storage](https://osf.io/9se8r/)
+.

 ## From Authors
 I'm new to GitHub and still learning how to use it.
 Please forgive me if there is something I missed.
 Thx XD